bernouilli90/Stream-plus/README.md

 Web application for managing Dispatcharr channels and streams with intelligent auto-assignment and stream sorting capabilities.

+**Version:** v0.2.0 | **Release Date:** October 13, 2025

 ## Features

 - 🎯 **Channel & Stream Management**: Complete CRUD operations via web interface
+- 🔍 **Advanced Search & Filtering**: Real-time search and filter auto-assignment rules by channel name or rule name
 - 🤖 **Auto-Assignment Rules**: Automatically assign streams to channels based on quality criteria with support for multiple M3U accounts
 - 🏆 **Stream Sorter**: Score-based stream ordering with multi-condition rules that can apply to all channels or specific ones
-- 🎨 **Modern UI**: Responsive Bootstrap 5 interface with comprehensive preview functionality
+- 🎨 **Modern UI**: Responsive Bootstrap 5 interface with comprehensive preview functionality and improved user experience

 ## Screenshots